TumisangTsheole/BookThread/README.md

 BookThread is a single-page application (SPA) with no client-side routing.
 Navigation between views is handled entirely through React state.
 The app connects to a local ASP.NET Core backend, and falls back to pre-loaded dummy data when the backend is unreachable.

-THIS PROJECT IS STILL IN ACTIVE DEVELOPEMENT..
+THIS PROJECT IS STILL IN EARLY ACTIVE DEVELOPEMENT.
+Please refer to the following documentation for more information...
 ---

 ## Tech Stack